WP4: Local Field Test

 Task 4.2: Design and Implementation

-The field test at the M80 motorway in Melbourne, Australia, will address a major daily active bottleneck and will employ local controllers.
-Conventional VSL signs will be considered as an actuator because they are already available at the selected site and can be used as a surrogate of some VACS that are currently under development.
+The field test at the M80 motorway in Melbourne, Australia, addresses a major daily active bottleneck and employs local controllers.
+Conventional VSL signs are considered as actuators because they are already available at the selected site and can be used as a surrogate of some VACS (vehicle speed control) that are currently under development.
 Two controllers have been designed.
 The first one is an occupancy-threshold-based controller for VSL switching, aiming mainly at increasing, if possible, the bottleneck capacity.
-The second and more significant one is a feedback control strategy, originally proposed for MTFC enabled via VSL, that has been extended considering multiple bottleneck locations.
-These controllers have been tested using a validated second-order macroscopic model.
+The second and more significant one is a feedback control strategy, originally proposed for MTFC (Mainstream Traffic Flow Control) enabled via VSL, that has been extended considering multiple bottleneck locations.
+These controllers have been tested in simulation using a validated second-order macroscopic model.
 The field test implementation for the first controller was conducted early 2016. while the actual field test took place during July-August 2016.
 The field test implementation for the second controller is currently underway.

 Design work has also started for the control design and simulation-based investigations for the Highways England site.
 A generic integrated motorway traffic flow control concept has been developed.
 It is based on the combination and suitable extension of control algorithms and tools proposed or deployed in other studies, such as ramp metering or VSL-enabled cascade-feedback mainstream traffic flow control, and allows for consideration of multiple bottlenecks.
 The new controller enables coordination of ramp metering actions at a series of on-ramps; as well as integration with VSL control actions; towards a common control goal, which is bottleneck throughput maximisation.
 The approach enables a pre-specified (desired) balancing of the incurred delays upstream of the employed actuators, via a suitably designed knapsack algorithm.
 The control algorithm has been tested using real data from a pilot motorway site in England.